 (c) promises to enter into another relationship in the future with the person or a person closely associated with or related to the person.

-(12) "Exploit" means to manipulate or attempt to manipulate or use a professional relationship with a client, student, or supervisee for:
+(12) "Exploit" means to manipulate or attempt to manipulate or use a professional relationship with a client, former client, student, employee, supervisor, supervisee, or research participant for:

 (a) the licensee's emotional, financial, romantic, sexual, or personal advantage; or

 (b) the advancement of the licensee's personal, religious, political, or business interests.